dhakal79/Portfolio-project-MS5/README.md

 ### 7.1.2 Deploying to Heroku app
 Following steps were followed to deploy in heroku:

-- Create Heroku App
+- Create new Heroku app

-- Install dj_database_url and psycopg2-binary in my local environment
-- Freeze requirements.txt file
-- In settings.py import dj_database_url
-- Add the Heroku database url via dj_database_url.parse()
+- Added database

+Steps for this were;

+i) Navigate to the resources tab for the app that has just been created. ii) In the Add-Ons section, search for the Heroku Postgres add on and submit an order form. iii)Select the Settings tab for the app. iv)Reveal Config Vars and copy the DATABASE_URL string provided. v) Create a env.py file within the project and use the copied string to create a DATABASE_URL environment variable.
+The Python OS module will be required for this.

+- Create a SECRET_KEY

+  i) Create a SECRET_KEY environment variable Within the env.py file ii) Add the SECRET_KEY variable in the settings tab of the Heroku app, reveal config vars and add the along with the corresponding string.

+- Update setting.py file

+Import dj_database_url and env.py into the settings.py file within the project as. import dj_database_url if os.path.isfile("env.py"):
+    import env
+- Update the default SECRET_KEY variable provided by Django to the SECRET_KEY environment variable.
+ SECRET_KEY = os.environ.get('SECRET_KEY')

+- Copy DATABASE_URL to Settings.py
-- Run migrations to the Postgres database
+- Copy SECRET_KEY to Settings.py
+- Migrate Changes
+-Tell Django where the templates are stored
+- Update ALLOWED_HOSTS
 - Create a SuperUser for the Postgres database
-- Configure the database so that when the app is running on Heroku it uses the Postgres database and when it's running locally it uses the SQLite database
+- Configure the database so that when the app is running on Heroku it uses the Postgres database and when it's running locally it uses the SQLite databaseCreate a Procfile
-- Create Procfile so that Heroku creates a web dyno so that it will run gunicorn and serve the Django app
+- Connect the GitHub repository to the Heroku App
 - Disable Heroku collect static
-- Add the Heroku hostname to allowed hosts in settings.py
-- Generate a new Django secret key and add this to the Heroku config variables
-- Replace the secret key in settings.py to grab it from the environment
-- Set debug to True only if the environment is a development environment
 - Commit changes and deploy to GitHub and Heroku
 - Create an AWS account
 - Create an S3 bucket